“Always fond of the marvelous”

 The earth is hollow, and a mild light spreads throughout the interior.
 Accumulations of winter ice are at the north pole, at which is an opening to the earth’s center, a necessary opening for keeping the light inside.
 These immense overflows of snow or ice fall down into or above said light.
 They melt and ascend in vapor, which being illumined below by the light gives us the aurora borealis.

 She also wrote on the topics of women’s suffrage (for, I guess?) and on issuing more licenses for saloons (against, I think?).
+She did not like the site chosen for the Hanford Carnegie library and might be gratified to know it was shuttered in 2020 due to lack of funds.
 Like her novel, the letters are superficially erudite but hard to follow, as if a normal paragraph was shaken very hard and not all its words landed in exactly the right order.

 Though she had no children, her brother Stanley did, and his son William did, as did his children and their children.
 I found her great-great-great nephew on Twitter.
 He likes basketball, and he seems nice.